feathersui/feathersui-website/website/docs/haxe-openfl/tree-view.md

 sidebar_label: TreeView
 ---

-The [`TreeView`](https://api.feathersui.com/current/feathers/controls/TreeView.html) class renders the items from a [data collection](./data-collections.md) similarly to a [`ListView`](./list-view.md), except that the data is _hierarchical_ and branches may be opened and closed to reveal nested data.
+The [`TreeView`](https://api.feathersui.com/current/feathers/controls/TreeView.html) class renders the items from a [data collection](./data-collections.md) similarly to a [`ListView`](./list-view.md), except that the data is _hierarchical_, and branches may be opened and closed to reveal nested data.
 It includes support for selecting an item, scrolling, and custom layouts.

 <figure>
 <iframe src="/learn/haxe-openfl/samples/tree-view.html" width="100%" height="200"></iframe>